Strawberry rhubarb crumble pie | Hello Victoria

 Do you have recipes that you associate with a specific person?
-I grew up with plenty of recipes we always called by the name of the person who introduced us to it – “Heather’s Dip”, “Grandma’s Ammonia Cookies”… or in this case Laura’s strawberry rhubarb pie.
+I grew up with plenty of recipes we always called by the name of the person who introduced us to them – “Heather’s Dip”, “Grandma’s Ammonia Cookies”… or in this case Laura’s strawberry rhubarb pie.
 So-called because it was my sister-in-law who first discovered the recipe, and introduced me to it.
 That, and she loves this pie, so I always think of it as hers.

 So when we had a glut of rhubarb in the allotment, I could think of one thing I wanted to make with it!
 Well, I could think of a ton of things I wanted to make, but this was first on my list.